Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 ### Difficulties of pace and assessment

 Younger businesses are harder to asses as they are small and have no history, and therefore it is hard to see any established business practice
+- This makes it more difficult to look at trends as they have no history

+In owner-manager businesses, the line between the business and owner becomes blurred and it is hard to assess